pelias/pelias/INSTALL.md

 our best guess of where the address might be.
 This is the same street (and its centroid) that we found in step 2.
 You need polylines in order to get street centroids and interpolation in your results.
-Without those, you’re relying purely on the data being present in OpenAddressesA or OpenStreetMap as a point.
+Without those, you’re relying purely on the data being present in OpenAddresses or OpenStreetMap as a point.